BKSpurgeon/personal-blog/_posts/2021-05-02-i-will-sing-of-my-redeemer.md

 > “I must go back to get my wife!” he cried to his fellow passengers, as they struggled to hold him back.

-> “Don’t go!” they pleaded with him, “……….you cannot save her because the fire is too hot, and if you attempt it, you will die as well!”
+> “Don’t go!” they pleaded with him, “...you cannot save her because the fire is too hot, and if you attempt it, you will die as well!”

 > “Then if she dies,” said the noble Bliss, “I will die with her!”
+>
-> The survivors watched in horror as he broke through his restrainers, ran headlong into the inferno.
+> The survivors watched in horror as he broke through, from those restraining him, and headlong into the inferno.
 People attempt to catch him, but were failed by the intense radiation.

 > Sadly, Bliss did not retrieve his wife.
+>
-The only thing salvaged was his suitcase.
-And inside, was a hymn he was working on, in its nascent state.
+> Very little survived the fire.
+But of Bliss's possessions, his suitcase survived, and was salvaged.
+Inside was found a hymn he was working on, in its nascent state.
 The lyrics were complete, but there were no notes.
 In his memory, a musician added notes to his lyrics.
 We can only guess the tune that Bliss would have added to it himself.
 Perhaps we may find out the next we see him?

 > Bliss may not have survived, but he lives on, through his hymn.